AIROS Native Radio Network

 American Indian Radio on Satellite or AIROS was a service that transmitted Native American radio programs between producers and radio stations via satellite.
 It also distributed radio programming directly to listeners via the Internet.
 Its satellite service ran from 1994 to 2006.
 It was operated by Native American Public Telecommunications.

 Programming

 AIROS carried a variety of Native American radio programming, including news and music.
 Although primarily a distributor, it produced some of its own programming.

 Two of the programs AIROS carried have become among the longest-running Native American radio programs.
-The music program Native Sounds Native Voices originates in the studios of KZUM.
-It was first broadcast in Lincoln Nebraska in 1994.
+The music program Native Sounds Native Voices originated in the studios of KZUM.
+It was first broadcast in Lincoln, Nebraska, in 1994.
 Native American Calling is a call-in talk show.
-AIROS carried its national premiere June 5, 1995.
+AIROS carried its national premiere on June 5, 1995.
 Initially, it was jointly produced by AIROS and the Alaska Public Radio Network and originated from the studios of KUNM, Albuquerque, New Mexico.
 In 2001, the New York Times described Native American Calling as very popular.
 By 2006, it was produced by Koahnic and was one of the best-known Native American radio programs.